tschaefer/supervisor/README.md

   * `supervisor_jobs_succeeded_total`: The total number of stack jobs that succeeded. (counter)
   * `supervisor_jobs_failed_total`: The total number of stack jobs that failed. (counter)

+## Profiling

+Supervisor sends CPU profiling data to a Grafana Pyroscope instance if the environment variable `SUPERVISOR_PYROSCOPE_SERVER_ADDRESS` is set.
+By default, the profiling application name is `github.com/tschaefer/supervisor`.
+You can override this by setting the environment variable `SUPERVISOR_PYROSCOPE_APPLICATION_NAME`.

 ## Dashboard

 Supervisor provides a simple dashboard to view and monitor stacks.
 The